-I often like to serve steak with mac and cheese on the side, so of course adding steak right into the macaroni and cheese is a great idea.
+I often like to serve steak with mac and cheese on the side, so of course, adding steak right into the macaroni and cheese is a great idea.
 The steak is cut into cubes and then fried in the pan.
-The macaroni and cheese is very simple to prepare and gets a lot of flavor from sharp cheddar cheese and garlic.
+The macaroni and cheese are very simple to prepare and gets a lot of flavor from sharp cheddar cheese and garlic.
 The combination of the steak with the sharp cheddar cheese is delicious.
 What is even better is that no side-dish is needed for this meal.
 Enjoy.

 - 14 ounces elbow macaroni

 - 6 tablespoons butter (divided)

 - 16 ounces sirloin steak (cut into small chunks)

 - 3 garlic cloves (minced)

 - 4 tablespoons flour

 - 2 cups shredded cheddar cheese